Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 You will see your Solaris boxes in the UI under Solaris folder within an hour (Ctrl-F5 in the web browser).

-XorMon NG is able to monitor stand-alone MS Windows servers and MS Hyper-V performance metrics (hosts and VMs).
+XorMon is able to monitor stand-alone MS Windows servers and MS Hyper-V performance metrics (hosts and VMs).

 Implementation is done through